johnridesabike/bikewalklife/posts/2020/09/upcoming-just-for-fun-bicycle-challenges-coffeeneuring-and-three-speed-october.md

 - Chasing Mailboxes
 - challenges
 - Biketober
+excerpt: >
+  I’m always game for an old-fashioned, just-for-fun, bicycle challenge.
+Sure the Bike League’s big National Bike Challenge and city events like Atlanta’s Biketober are great, but there’s something special about the low-stakes, high-fun challenges that are run by ordinary people on the blogosphere and social media.
+Two of these are coming up for October: Coffeeneuring and Three Speed October.

 ---
 I’m always game for an old-fashioned, just-for-fun, bicycle challenge.
 Sure the Bike League’s big National Bike Challenge and city events like [Atlanta’s Biketober](https://www.lovetoride.net/atlanta?locale=en-US) are great, but there’s something special about the low-stakes, high-fun challenges that are run by ordinary people on the blogosphere and social media.
 Two of these are coming up for October: Coffeeneuring and Three Speed October.